couchbaselabs/mini-hacks/space-shooter/README.md

 	assetBundle.Unload (false);
 	```

 15. All of these things are going on constantly during gameplay, so we want to stop them once the game has finished.
 The game is already set up to send a GameOver message to `GameController` when the game is over.
-Let's have `GameController` also inform `AssetChangeListener` of this.
-Add the following to the bottom of the `GameOver()` method in `GameController`:
+Let's have `GameController` also inform `AssetChangeListener` of this now.
+Add the following to the bottom of the `GameOver()` method in `GameController.cs` file:
 	```c#
 	GameObject.FindObjectOfType<AssetChangeListener> ().GameOver ();
 	```

 16. Now let's do some housekeeping back in the `AssetChangeListener`.
 In particular, we need to stop the pull replication and unregister the change listener.
-Add the following as the body of `GameOver()` in `AssetChangeListener`:
+Add the following as the body of the `GameOver()` method within the `AssetChangeListener.cs` file:
 	```c#
 	var doc = _db.GetExistingDocument ("player_data");
 	if (doc != null) {